ankowals/saf/README.md

 			}
 		}
 	}

-Again we need to pass ctx object to the constructor and later on we can just call methods defined in each Page model.

 Steps prepared in this way can be used to write a test.
 See an example below.
 File structure is